 Can I travel with an automatic toothbrush?

+YES!
 When using an electric or automatic toothbrush on vacation, it's important to consider how long you will be away.

 If you plan to be away from home much longer than that, don’t forget to pack your brushes charger.